Franklyc/Transcript-companion/README.md

 * **Clipboard Integration:** Easily copy the processed transcript content to the clipboard for use in other applications.
 * **Bilingual Support (Chinese/English):** The GUI now supports both Chinese and English.
 You can switch between languages within the application.
 * **Dark Mode:** Toggle between light and dark themes for comfortable viewing in different lighting conditions.
 Use the moon/sun icon in the sidebar to switch themes.
+* **Conversation Export:** Export conversations including prompts and responses to timestamped text files in the history folder for future reference.

 ## Requirements